silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/collections/share-a-collection-using-the-cerby-mobile-app.md

 ---
-description: This article describes how to share a collection with other workspace members and teams using the Cerby mobile app.
+description: "This article describes how to share a collection with other workspace members and teams using the Cerby mobile app."
 intercom_id: 9718995
 ---